 Keynes, J. M. (1973).
 The General Theory of Employment Interest and Money.
 The Collected Writings of John Maynard Keynes Vol. VII.
 London, Basingstoke: Macmillan.

-For details of the bigger picture see cross-references Refutation I=S
+For details of the big picture see cross-references Refutation I=S.

 Your profit equation (6) is false and because profit is the pivotal concept in economics it holds without exception: if profit is ill-defined the whole theoretical superstructure falls apart.

-For details see the related comment on David R. Richardson’ RWER No 73 article ‘What does “too much government debt” mean in a stock-flow consistent model?’ here.
+For details see the related comment on David R. Richardson’s RWER No 73 article ‘What does “too much government debt” mean in a stock-flow consistent model?’ here.

 There is no such thing as freedom of definition.
 This freedom is restricted by the requirement of consistency.
 Logical consistency, though, has never been a strong point of economists.
-For more on scientific incompetence see the cross-references.
+For more on scientific incompetence see cross-references Scientific Incompetence.

-So, indeed, I can say it is false, because it is provable false.
+So, indeed, I can say it is false because it is provably false.
 No room for the usual wish-wash.

 Your appeal to authority is beside the point.
 The fact of the matter is that ‘the EC, the IMF, the OECD, the UN and the World Bank’ employ Humpty Dumpty economists who even messed up the elementary mathematics of accounting.
 Ever wondered why economics never got above the level of silly model bricolage?